MaherHassanain/IOT-Project-Final/README.md

 3- Right below these variables, there are another commented broker_address = "localhost" that connects to localhost broker and un-comment them

-4- Run Broker.py, then run other programs
+4- Run Broker.py, then run Theromostat.py, ManagementApp.py and SmartDoorLocker.py